kevinchappell/formBuilder/README.md

 ## [Changelog](https://github.com/kevinchappell/formBuilder/blob/master/CHANGELOG.md) ##

 ## Translators Needed!
 As formBuilder usage grows so does it's need to be available in multiple languages.
-This is currently possible by manually passing translations through the config options object but wouldn't it be great if it worked out of the box?
-See [Contributing Languages](https://github.com/kevinchappell/formBuilder/blob/languages/CONTRIBUTING.md) for details.
+Additional and updates to existing languages are always welcome, see [Contributing Languages](https://github.com/kevinchappell/formBuilder-languages/blob/master/CONTRIBUTING.md) for details.